optuna/optuna/docs/source/faq.rst

             # Remove the artifacts uploaded to ``base_path``.
             artifact_store.remove(artifact_meta.artifact_id)

-How can I address the error related to capitilization when using MySQL?
+How can I address the error related to case-insensitivity when using MySQL?
 -----------------------------------------------------------------------

 By default, MySQL is case-insensitive when comparing string by default.